2018 Elite 10 Chatham

 Come and cheer on the top curlers in the world and your Olympic medalists.

-To get your full event pass at a special pricing click or copy and paste on the link below.
+To get your tickets at a special pricing click or copy and paste on the link below.

 We have been approved for a grant from the Trillium foundation.